60 Seconds

-60 Seconds is a short-news programme which ran between shows on BBC Three (and before that BBC Choice).
+60 Seconds is a short-news programme which ran between shows on BBC Three and its predecessor BBC Choice.
 It was broadcast under the BBC News format and branding.
 The presenters included Tasmin Lucia-Khan, Andy May, Matt Cooke, James Dagwell, Claudia-Liza Vanderpuije and Sam Naz.
-The programme was similar to the now defunct BBC News Summary that aired on BBC One, also broadcast under the BBC News format.
+The programme was similar to the BBC News Summary that aired on BBC One, also broadcast under the BBC News format.

 Format

 The programme lasted for 60 seconds as the name suggests, during which time the presenter condensed some of the day's news, sport and entertainment stories into a 60-second bulletin.
-This made it similar to FYI Daily, a programme of the same length which airs on ITV2, ITV3, ITV4 and ITVBe.
+This made it similar to FYI Daily, a programme of the same length which aired on ITV2, ITV3, ITV4 and ITVBe.

 60 Seconds ran from 7:00 pm to 12:15 am with a bulletin at the top of the hour or after a programme had ended, if more than an hour.
 Throughout the bulletin, a line gradually crossed the screen which effectively counted down the seconds.
 There were sets of pictures running simultaneously for each story.
 Five stories were featured in every bulletin.

-During the 2012 Summer Olympics and 2014 Commonwealth Games, bulletins ran from 7:00 am to 12:15 am with a round-up of the day's other news stories.
+During the 2012 Summer Olympics and 2014 Commonwealth Games, bulletins ran from 7:00 am to 12:15 am to cover the day's other news stories.